MirRoR4s/MIT-6.031-Software-Construction/lecture/03-testing.md

 Once your implementation passes the tests you wrote, you’re done.

 The biggest benefit of test-first programming is safety from bugs.
 Don’t leave testing until the end of development, when you have a big pile of unvalidated code.
 Leaving testing until the end only makes debugging longer and more painful, because bugs may be anywhere in your code.
 It’s far more pleasant to test your code as you develop it.

 ---

+### 阅读练习

+#### Test-first programming

+In which stage of test-first programming for a method would you…

+…first write the method signature:

+1. spec, ！
+2. test,
+3. implement

+> The method signature consists of the method’s name, parameter types, and return type, which are all part of the specification.

+…write the method’s first `return` statement:

+1. spec,
+2. test,
+3. implement

+> A `return` statement is part of the implementation of the method.

+…write the first client of the module:

+1. spec,
+2. test, !
+3. implement

+> Every test case is a client of the module.

+…first write a comment:

+1. spec
+2. test
+3. implement

+> The comment above the method is part of its specification, so it should be written first.

+---